-CastleBranch: CastleBranch is the compliance record portal that the Department of OTRT uses to obtain Background Checks and to store student compliance records.
+Verified Credentials: Verified Credentials is the compliance record portal that the RT program uses to obtain Background Checks and to store student compliance records.
 Each student will create a personal account during the first week of RECTH 4300.

-Students will access CastleBranch through: https://portal.castlebranch.com/UD96 To begin the CastleBranch process go to Appendix B: CastleBranch Set Up Information.
+To begin the Verified Credentials process, go to: